topcoder-platform/member-api-v6/ReadMe.md

 ## Local Deployment

 - Make sure you have started db and set `DATABASE_URL`.
+- To easily, configure local env variables, update `local.env.sh` and execute it using `source local.env.sh`.
 - Make sure you have create db structure.
 Seed data is optional.
 - Install dependencies `npm install`
 - Start app `npm start`